Gafilat reports on money laundering through alleged remittances in Central America – 2024-05-06 14:24:28

 Regional scenario

-Regarding the crime of human trafficking and migrant smuggling, the Gafilat indicates in its conclusions that the use of front companies to introduce the product of criminal activity into the legal market could be seen.
+Regarding the crime of human trafficking and migrant smuggling, the Gafilat indicates in its conclusions that the use of front companies to introduce the product of criminal activity into the legal market might be seen.

 And transactions were observed below the threshold or even for amounts that did not correspond to the person’s profile.
 The use of resources from organized crime, as well as legal entities to mix cash, was also identified.